wireapp/wire-server/charts/coturn/README.md

 Wire's documentation for Restund, another TURN implementation, on [this](https://docs.wire.com/understand/restund.html#network) page.

 coturn can optionally be configured to expose a TLS control port.
-The TLS private key and certificate to use for this port can be supplied manually in `secrets.tls.cert` and `secrets.tls.key`, or [cert-manager](https://cert-manager.io) can be used to provision certificates automatically.
-If cert-manager is in use, and no Issuer or ClusterIssuer is provided in the cluster already, then this chart can create an issuer using Let's Encrypt, though the configuration of ACME challenge solvers must be provided by the operator manually.
+The TLS private key and certificates should be provided in a `Secret` whose name is given in `tls.secretRef`.